dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 1. [**HTML tag rules**](#html-tag-validation-rules).
 Used to validate HTML tags in Markdown content.
 There is often a need to restrict usage of HTML tags in Markdown to only allow safe markup.
 2. [**Markdown token rules**](#markdown-token-validation-rules).
 This rule type can be used to validate different kinds of Markdown syntax elements, such as headings, links or images.
 3. [**Metadata rules**](#validate-metadata-in-markdown-files).
 This rule type can be used to validate document metadata.
-Metadata can be defined in YAML front-matter in individual Markdown files, the `docfx.json` configuration file, or a standalone JSON file.
+Metadata can be defined in the YAML header in individual Markdown files, the `docfx.json` configuration file, or a standalone JSON file.
 Metadata rules give you a central place to validate metadata against specific document tagging conventions.

 ## HTML tag validation rules